atcol/docker-registry-ui/README.md

 and browsing to localhost:8080/.

+## Application context

+Sometimes you may want to run the app in custom context, say `http://server:8080/webui`.
+To do so, supply the optional variable `APP_CONTEXT`.

+	docker run -p 8080:8080 -e APP_CONTEXT=/webui atcol/docker-registry-ui

 ## Statelessness

 The app' requires registry configuration which can be supplied once the app's running, or through container environment